Artanidos/DevAndroidPythonBook/parts/partii.md

 Be aware that you should not use many QQuickViews inside a QWidget window because of performance issues.

 ##Summary
 We have seen three approaches to build GUI applications using Qt5.
 The QWidgets approach is mostly used to create desktop applications.
-The QML approach is mostly used to create mobile applications and the combination cann be used to create desktop applications where we use QML to render a part of thes desktop experience.
+The QML approach is mostly used to create mobile applications and the combination can be used to create desktop applications where we use QML to render a part of thes desktop experience.